Ayşe Sultan (daughter of Abdul Hamid II): First marriage

 Ayşe Sultan was bethrothed to Ahmad Nami Bey, son of Fahri Bey, in 1908 during the last year of her father's reign.
-However, at the overthrew of her father in 1909, the princess followed her parents into exile at Thessaloniki.
+However, when her father was dethroned in 1909, the princess followed her parents into exile at Thessaloniki.
 The next year she returned to Istanbul.

 The marriage took place in June 1910 in the Dolmabahçe Palace, together with her half-sister Refia Sultan.
 The marriage ceremony was performed by Şeyhülislam Musa Kazım Efendi.
 The wedding reception took place two months later on 9 August 1910 in the Bebek Palace.
 He became a Damat.

 The couple's first child, a son, Sultanzade Ömer Nami Bey was born on 19 November 1911 in the Bebek Palace.
 He was followed by Aliye Namiye Hanımsultan born on 7 February 1913, who died at the age of two months on 9 April 1913.
 Before her father's death, Ayşe went to Switzerland, where the couple's third child, a son, Sultanzade Osman Nami Bey was born on 13 January 1918 in Geneva.

 Divorce and second marriage

 Ayşe Sultan and her husband divorced in 1921, when the princess met Colonel Yarbay Mehmed Ali Bey, son of Rauf Pasha, at a reception at Dolmabahçe Palace.
 The two fell in love and he left his wife and children to marry her.
 The first-born son wrote in his memoirs that, upon receiving the news, his mother could not stop crying.
 They married on 3 April 1921 in the Nişantaşı Palace.
 He became a Damat.
 The two together had one son, Sultanzade Abdülhamid Rauf Bey, born in 1921.
-At the exile of the imperial family in March 1924, Ayşe, her husband and children settled in France, Paris, near Versailles.
+Upon the exile of the imperial family in March 1924, Ayşe, her husband and children settled in France, Paris, near Versailles.
 She was widowed at her husband's death in 1937.
-Ayşe said her husband died because nostalgia.
+Ayşe said her husband died because of nostalgia.
 Her mother, on the other hand, chose to remain in Turkey, so that the two did not see one another for some 28 years, until the princess's return from exile in 1952.
 Because of the Surname Law, she took the name Ayşe Osmanoğlu.